The second partnership meeting held in Bolesławiec (Poland) focused on the training needs in the ceramics sector

-On October 23 and 24, 2018 the second Cerasmus+ Partnership meeting was hosted in Bolesławiec (Poland) by the Polish Partner, Zespół Szkół Ogólnokształcących i Zawodowych, a state school which was funded 50 years ago and educates in different professions: tour guide, advertising specialist and ceramist, with a focus on merging tradition and innovation.
+On October 23 and 24, 2018 the click to read second Cerasmus+ Partnership meeting was hosted in Bolesławiec (Poland) by the rotahaler price in philippines Polish Partner, Zespół Szkół Ogólnokształcących i Zawodowych, a state school which was funded 50 years ago and educates in different professions: tour guide, advertising specialist and ceramist, with a focus on merging tradition and innovation.

 Co-funded by the European program Erasmus+, the Cerasmus+ project aims to protect the European traditional heritage, to modernize the ceramic sector and to develop vocational training in ceramic craft industry enhancing work based learning models.
 The project has duration of 2 years and will terminate in September, 2019.

 The partners of Cerasmus+ are: TUCEP – Tiber Umbria Comett Education Programme (Lead Partner / Perugia, Italy); AEuCC – European Grouping of Territorial Cooperation “Cities of Ceramics” (legally based in Spain, technical coordination in Italy); Escuela de Arte y Superior de Cerámica de Manises (Manises, Spain); Istituto Superiore “V. Calò” (Grottaglie, Italy); Forssan ammatti-instituutti (Forrsa, Finland); Masarykova střední škola Letovice (Letovice, Czech Republic); Zespół Szkół Ogólnokształcących i Zawodowych (Częstochowa, Poland); Kecskeméti Kortárs Müvészeti Mühelyek (Kecskmét, Hungary).